Jacinto-S/nvim-config/README.md

 # Neovim Config

-### ToDo:
+### To-Do:

 - Better support for code completion and tweaks to code suggestions (no spelling...)
-- Better shortcuts for undotree
-- crtl + w shortcuts (resize, easier navigation...) crtl + w >
+- Debugger support

+- Git line difference and rollback
 - Code execution shortcut
-- support for testing
+- Support for testing
-- Debugger support
-- copy from vimtree